ying-teaching/python-book/Ch00-installation-setup/install-python.md

 # Install Python Interpreter

-If you are not an advanced user, please follow the instructions here to install the latest Python 3 software.
-Advanced users can install `Anaconda` -- it is not recommended for new developers because it requires more knowledge to use it.

-## Python 3 vs Python 2
+## Pre-installed Python

-You need a Python interpreter to run your Python program.
-The first task of learning Python is installing Python in your computer.
-There are two major versions of Python: Python 2 and Python 3 and they are not fully compatible.
-Python 2 can not run Python 3 program and vice versa.
-There are many Python 2 programs but Python 2 is no longer developed, you shoud learn Python 3.

 By default, Windows doesn't come with Python.

-MacOS comes with an old Python 2, you can check the version using `python --versoin`.
-The MacOS may pre-install an old version Python 3, you can check the version using `python3 --version`.
-You should install and use the lastes Python 3 edition.
-In MacOS, alwasy use `python3` instead of `python`.
-Simailary, if you want to try built-in IDLE programming enviornment, run `idle3` in your terminal.
+Old MacOS comes with an old Python 2, you can check the version using `python --versoin`.
+Your MacOS may pre-install an old version Python 3, you can check the version using `python3 --version`.
+You should install and use the latest Python 3 edition.
+In MacOS, always use `python3` instead of `python`.

-## The Latest Python 3 Installation
+## Install Python3

 Please download and install the latest Python 3 version from [Python Dowland Site](https://www.python.org/downloads/).
 The latest version is something like `3.x.y`.
 You can ignore the specific Python version in the following videos.
-The steps should be similar for all Python 3 versions.
+It is the same process for different Python versions and Operating System versions.

 ### Windows

-Please install the latest Python version following the video [How to Install Python 3.10.4 on Windows 10](https://youtu.be/UvcQlPZ8ecA).
-Run `python --version` to check that you install the right version.
+Please install the latest Python version by following the video [Install on Windows 10](https://youtu.be/UvcQlPZ8ecA).
+Please follow the instruction to test your installation.
+For example, you should be able to run `python --version` in command line to check that you install the right version.

 ### MacOS

-Please install the latest Python version following the video [How to install Python on Mac OS](https://youtu.be/TgA4ObrowRg).
+Please install the latest Python version following the video [Install Python on Mac OS](https://youtu.be/TgA4ObrowRg).
 Make sure that you can run `python3` from the command line.
-For advanced user, you can check the [Using Python on a Macintosh](https://docs.python.org/3/using/mac.html).

 ## Install Python Packages

-Many useful Python software are avaialabe as packages/modules that can be installed using the `pip` or `pip3` commmand - they are the same.
+Many useful Python software are available as packages/modules that can be installed using the `pip` or `pip3` command - they are the same.

 First, you may want to upgrade your `pip` using the command `python3 -m pip install --upgrade pip`.
 Use `pip --version` to check that it works and displays the current version.